atomist/automation-client/docs/CommandHandlers.md

 the variable, as in the example, it becomes the parameter’s default value.
 The `@Parameter` decorator adds additional metadata via a single argument: a JavaScript object whose properties are documented in the conventions.
-Though the only mandatory property is `pattern`, it is recommended to also set `description`, `displayName` and `validInput` in order to help other users when invoking the command via the Atomist bot.
+It is recommended to set `description` and `displayName` in order to help other users when invoking the command via the Atomist bot.
+If you supply a `pattern` for validation, supply `validInput` to describe it.

 ## Response Messages